Our rating(3.8/5)

 After submitting all this, you get an email about the next step: identity verification.
 A 5-minute video call with a myPOS team member is required, along with proof of ID and documents to verify your identity.
 This, myPOS says, is a requirement from the EU Fourth Money Laundering Directive, which – maybe because the devices by default work across Europe – they need to comply with.

-By contrast, SumUp and other card reader providers haven’t typically got this requirement – perhaps because their card readers by default only work within the country of registration.
+SumUp and other payment companies haven’t typically got myPOS’s lengthy verification process – perhaps because their card readers by default only work within the country of registration.”

 After the video identification, you will receive confirmation within 8 business hours of whether you can proceed with the application.
 Then you are required to provide legal documents to verify your company’s identity.
 The type of documents will depend on your company.